tundelakins/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This function prints every minutes of the day of Jack Bauer followed by a newline
+This function adds two integer and returns the results followed by a newline